michael-klein/funcy.js/README.md

 ### Why 'funcy.js'?

-Naming things is hard and 'funcy.js' seemed like a [fun](http://www.badum-tish.com/), recognizable name.
+Naming things is hard and 'funcy.js' (pronounced like funky.js) seemed like a [fun](http://www.badum-tish.com/), recognizable name.

 ### What is it?